aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

 ## Cosine similarity heatmap

-Now we compute three more embedding and a 5-by-5 similarity matrix
+Now we compute 3 more embeddings and a 5-by-5 similarity matrix:

 ```python
 sen_3 = "Esplanade MRT station is an underground Mass Rapid Transit station on the Circle line in Singapore"